-Home > Blog > How Do You Clean a Stainless Steel Laundry Sink
+Home > Blog > Home Kitchen Products > How Do You Clean a Stainless Steel Laundry Sink

 How Do You Clean a Stainless Steel Laundry Sink

-Keeping your stainless steel laundry sink sparkling isn’t rocket science.
+Keeping your stainless steel laundry sink sparkling isn’t rocket science. but it does require the right approach to protect your investment.
+Whether you are using a compact unit or a heavy-duty commercial stainless steel laundry sink, a few minutes of care can prevent years of wear and tear.
 Here’s a quick, no-fuss way to get it done:

-3. Use an old toothbrush to tackle the drain and seams—get rid of that stubborn gunk.
+3. Detail: Use an old toothbrush to tackle the drain and seams—get rid of that stubborn gunk.

-4. Spray a diluted disinfectant (like 1:100 bleach water), let it sit for 10 minutes, then rinse it off to kill germs and keep things fresh.
+4. Sanitize: Spray a diluted disinfectant (like 1:100 bleach water), let it sit for 10 minutes, then rinse it off to kill germs.

 1. Kick Stubborn Stains and Buildup to the Curb